Benefits of a strong parent-school relationship

 You can help your child get the most out of school by communicating and building relationships with teachers, other parents and students from the very first day.
 This is better than having contact with your child’s school only when there’s a problem, either at school or in your family.

 How to build a strong parent-school relationship

-- Go to parent-teacher interviews.
+- Go to parent-teacher interviews and parent meetings.